mocslop/daiichi/wp-content/plugins/sassy-social-share/readme.txt

 * [Bugfix] Plugin was not picking the homepage url correctly if it was different from the WordPress installation directory
 * [New] Included StockTwits and Instagram in sharing networks
 * [New] Included official Facebook share button in sharing networks
-* [Improvement] Using 'wp_add_inline_script' function to load inline Javascript with external Javascript file

 = 2.3 =
 * [Bugfix] '&' in post/page title was breaking the subject in email sharing